dpcairns/react-famous-cats/labs/LAB-11-12/MOB-LAB-12.md

 1. see whether a movie in any list is, or is not, currently a favorite
 1. click on a favorite movie item to un-favorite

+## Tech Notes

+### Favorite component

+In order to update the Favorite to show it's current status, it needs to live in own component as a child of the `MovieItem`.

+Use the `pokemon._id` as your node key, otherwise it will be hard to remove

 ---